vallagenakisu/KUET-MINDS/Readme.md

 ## About

-This repository contains the official curriculum documentation and learning materials for **KUET-MINDS** - a comprehensive educational program covering Machine Learning, Natural Language Processing, and Computer Vision.
-Our structured approach ensures students progress from fundamentals to advanced concepts through hands-on projects and practical implementations.
+This repository contains the official curriculum documentation and learning materials for **KUET-MINDS** - a comprehensive educational program covering Machine Learning, Natural Language Processing, Computer Vision, and Competitive Machine Learning.
+Our structured approach ensures students progress from fundamentals to advanced concepts through hands-on projects, practical implementations, and real-world competition participation.

-## Current Version: v1.1.0.0
+## Current Version: v1.2.0.0

 ### Version Format
 We follow semantic versioning for our documentation: